g00glen00b/dimitri.codes/src/posts/2019-08-20-loading-initial-data-with-spring/index.md

 ---
 title: "Loading initial data with Spring"
 date: "2019-08-20"
+categories: ["Java", "Tutorials"]
+tags: ["Java", "JPA", "Spring", "Spring boot", "Spring Data"]
 ---

 I've been answering Spring related questions on Stack Overflow for the past three years now, and one of my most popular answers is about [how to load initial data](https://stackoverflow.com/a/38047021/1915448).
 While my solution over there works really fine, there are multiple solutions to this problem, and in this tutorial I'll demonstrate which ones you have.
-This also allows me to fulfil my promise I made in [my earlier tutorial about Spring Data JPA](https://wordpress.g00glen00b.be/spring-data-jpa/), where I said I would create a tutorial like this one.
+This also allows me to fulfil my promise I made in [my earlier tutorial about Spring Data JPA](/spring-data-jpa/), where I said I would create a tutorial like this one.

 ### Using Spring's JDBC initializer